When you need to cut bills drastically, learning how to save money on groceries is the perfect place to start.

 stock up on cheap food

-For my full list of cheap foods to stock up on, have a read of this post:
+For an in-depth look at what to buy at the grocery store on a budget and stock up on, have a read of this post:

 avoid chaos in your fridge

 An organized fridge allows you to not only see what you still have but be able to access everything and check their best before dates.

 A disorganized fridge leads to wasted food.
 And wasted food is wasted money.

 Cash concentrates your mind unlike paying with a credit card.

 A credit card can feel like it’s not real money, until the bill hits you the following month, by which time it is too late.

 When you pay with cash, you have to physically hand over the money you have worked hard for.